On the Total Curvature and Betti Numbers of Complex Projective Manifolds: The Chern-Lashof Theorems and Their Spherical Formulations

 where $\beta_{i}(M)$ is the $i^{th}$ Betti number of $M$, with coefficients in the integers or any field, and $C_{i}$ is the number of critical points of $h_{\vec{w}}$ of index $i$.
 The corresponding fact in the Chern-Lashof theorems is that the sum of the Betti numbers of $M$ can be bounded above by counting the critical points of a Morse function on $M$ without regard to their index: \\

 The extrinsic formulation of the Gauss-Bonnet-Chern theorem described above then says:

 The first Chern-Lashof theorem says: \\

-The result described above is genuinely the Gauss-Bonnet-Chern theorem in that for even-dimensional manifolds $M$, the integrand in (\ref{egbc}) coincides with the Pfaffian of the curvature forms, up to a normalization for the dimension of the ambient space.
+The result above is genuinely the Gauss-Bonnet-Chern theorem in that for even-dimensional manifolds $M$, the integrand in (\ref{egbc}) coincides with the Pfaffian of the curvature forms, up to a normalization for the dimension and codimension of $M$ (for odd-dimensional manifolds, it is zero.)
 The proof of the Gauss-Bonnet-Chern theorem described above can be found in \cite{Ba}.
 The book \cite{Wi} by Willmore gives an overview of several branches of geometry in which the Chern-Lashof theorems have had a strong influence. \\

 To our knowledge, the first results about total absolute curvature in the complex projective setting are those of Ishihara in \cite{I}.
 However, Milnor's work in \cite{MiII} and Thom's work in \cite{Th} both use Morse theory to establish an inequality between the degrees of real algebraic varieties and their Betti numbers.
 Based on their comments, both authors seem to have considered the possibility of extending their results using some of the observations we have used here, and Milnor uses some of these observations to extend his results to complex projective varieties.
 Cecil's results in \cite{Ce} also involve the application of Morse theory to complex projective manifolds and use some of the same observations as the Chern-Lashof theorems. \\